EDU2125

 Surveys: 20%

 Credit will not be given for partially completed surveys.
-The contents of participants’ responses to the reading and quiz sections of weekly surveys will not be evaluated, but their completion is mandatory.
+The contents of participants’ responses to the reading and survey sections will not be evaluated, but their completion is mandatory.
 The discussion questions that participants submit each week will be the primary focus of evaluation, based on the following criteria:

 Late survey submissions will not be accepted and may not be made-up.

-1. Does the response demonstrate a sufficient understanding of the question’s context and significance?
-Does it adequately address the main points of the prompt or question?
+Does the response demonstrate a sufficient understanding of the prompt’s context and significance?
+Does it adequately address the prompt’s main points?

-3. Does the response adequately justify its assertions?
+Does the response adequately justify its assertions?
+Does the author substantiate their claims by clearly citing their sources?

-4. Does the response represent the view of someone who has sufficiently engaged with the course contents?
+Does the essay represent the view of someone who has sufficiently engaged with the course contents?
+That is, does the essay express the author’s own insights and interpretations, or is it a generic report on historical topics?

 Participation: 20%